 Infection Prevention

-Our Infection Prevention and Control team is a group of specialist practitioners who advise, support and empower all staff, visitors and patients to minimise the risk of healthcare associated infections.
-An extension of the IPC team is the IPC Champion role within the clinical areas of the Hospital.
+Our Infection Prevention and Control (IPC) team are a group of specialist practitioners who advise, support and empower everyone at our hospitals to minimise the risk of healthcare associated infections.
+An extension of the IPC team is the IPC Champion role within the clinical areas of our hospital.

 How can you help?

-The best way to prevent infections is to ensure we practise excellent hand hygiene.
+The basics are the best.
+Preventing infections is easy when we practise excellent hand hygiene.

-Whilst in hospital everyone must regularly clean their hands with soap and water for 20 seconds or hand sanitiser.
+All patients and visitors at our hospitals must regularly clean their hands with hand sanitiser or soap and water for 20 seconds.
+This is especially important directly before you eat.
 You are encouraged to ask staff, visitors and patients if you think they may not have washed their hands.

-There are two standards methods for hand hygiene:
+There are two standard methods for hand hygiene:

-- Hand sanitiser must be used frequently if hands appear visibly clean.
+- Hand sanitiser must be used frequently when hands appear visibly clean.

 How are we monitored?